VertebrateResequencing/wr/jobqueue/testdata/README.md

    Keep the fixture small (a handful of jobs, as above).

-## Status page absolute count protocol
+## Status page count delta protocol

-The status page receives idempotent absolute per-RepGroup counts over the websocket as `{ RepGroup, Counts }` messages (issue 260625-7).
-The client replaces a RepGroup's displayed counts wholesale, so dropped or duplicated messages are harmless.
-The fixtures below drive this absolute protocol; older fixtures that previously injected non-idempotent count deltas / snapshot+resync messages have been migrated to it while keeping their behavioural assertions.

-## Repgroup flicker and overcount

-`repgroup-flicker-overcount/` contains the issue-260625-7 regression fixture for the status web UI that "flickers so fast it looks like it's not there" with a per-RepGroup total that "keeps rising above the total number of jobs actually added". `screenshot.mjs` serves `jobqueue/static`, injects a fake websocket, and drives a high-rate `ready -> running -> complete` transition storm for a fixed number of jobs in one RepGroup while a ~200 Hz in-page sampler watches the Knockout view model.
-It asserts the row never drops to 0 / disappears while jobs exist (no flicker) and never exceeds the number of jobs added (no overcount), and converges exactly.
-By default it drives the idempotent absolute protocol (which passes).
-Set `WR_FIXTURE_PROTOCOL=delta` to instead drive the legacy non-idempotent delta protocol over a model of the lossy 1-slot coalescing caster;
-against the pre-fix `websocket-handler.js` that variant reproduces both symptoms and fails.
-It is wired into `make browser-test`.
+The status page receives v0.36.5-style per-RepGroup count deltas over the websocket as `{ RepGroup, FromState, ToState, Count }` messages: the count in `FromState` drops by `Count` and the count in `ToState` rises by `Count`.
+`+all+` aggregates the live jobs across all RepGroups.
+The feed is lossy and unordered, so the client compensates for an out-of-order delta that would drive a count negative (clamping at zero and recording an amount to ignore from a later increment of that state), and a reconnecting client re-seeds from a fresh scan-on-connect rather than any resync: it sends a "current" request and the server replies with the seed as deltas from the `new` state (incomplete-only, so a completed-only RepGroup is omitted from a fresh connection).
+The fixtures below drive this delta protocol.

+Use `make browser-test` (or the alias `make webui-test`) to run these browser fixtures as a discoverable gate.
+The normal `make test` and `make race` targets do not run browser tests.

 ## Repgroup bar flicker